ghga-de/ghga-metadata-schema/docs/schema_markdown/SequencingProcess_index_sequence.md

 # Slot: index_sequence

-A unique nucleotide sequence that is added to a sample during library_preparation to serve as a unique identifier for the sample.
+A unique nucleotide sequence that is added to a sample during library preparation to serve as a unique identifier for the Sample.

 URI: [GHGA:SequencingProcess_index_sequence](https://w3id.org/GHGA/SequencingProcess_index_sequence)